Ruiying-Ma/SHTRAG/README.md

     - add your new model to the choices of cmd argument `--summarization-model`

 # Data
 Our experiment data is stored under `./data`.
+You can download it from [Google drive](https://drive.google.com/file/d/1xdIsK-seMbHapyHr2VTfzPGpkzz-vReE/view?usp=sharing) (9.14GB).
+The unzipped dataset is 39GB.

 ## Shared data
 ```
 data